Pavelec lifts Jets past Coyotes 6-3 in season debut

 Jooris scored on Arizona's first shot on goal, firing the puck low and just outside Pavelec's outstretched left skate at 2:49.

-The Jets responded 47 seconds later with Morrissey's long shot deflecting off players in front of Smith at 3:36.
+The Jets responded 47 seconds later with a goal later credited to Little during a deflection off players in front of Smith at 3:36.

-Five seconds into a two-man advantage, Arizona used its sixth shot on goal to go ahead 2-1 off Ekman-Larsson's unassisted laser to the top corner at 8:50.
+Five seconds into a two-man advantage, Arizona used its sixth shot on goal to go ahead 2-1 off Ekman-Larsson's laser to the top corner at 8:50.

-After Wheeler tied it at 2at 3:03 of second with his 14th goal of the season, Copp's stickhandling and patience at the side of net paid off when his sharp-angled shot gave the Jets the lead at 4:42.

-Trouba and Ehlers made it 6-2 by 8:59 of the third, sending Smith to the bench.
+Wheeler, Copp and Armia scored in the second, while Trouba and Ehlers made it 6-2 by 8:59 of the third, sending Smith to the bench.

-Chychrun got his second goal of the season with just over five minutes left, assisted by former Jets forward Alexander Burmistrov.
+Chychrun's second goal of the season was assisted by former Jets forward Alexander Burmistrov.
 It was his first game back in Winnipeg after the team placed him on waivers earlier this month and Arizona claimed him.

+''It was weird to watch the guys skating in the warmup in the jersey you're used to wearing,'' Burmistrov said. ''Everybody skated by me and said hi in the warmup.

+''I'm really happy about moving (to the Coyotes).
+I'm ready for this new chapter in my life.''

 UP NEXT